- Footnotes in History -

 -----------

-For those who didn't catch it, that tournament UK missed was the inagural National Invitational Tournament, which predated the NCAA tournament by one year.
+For those who didn't catch it, that tournament UK missed was the inaugural National Invitational Tournament, which predated the NCAA Tournament by one year.
 In those early days, the field consisted of 2 local New York teams, 2 Eastern teams and 2 from the Midwest or Far West.
 That particular field included NYU and Long Island, Temple and Bradley (presumably this counted as an Eastern team ?) along with Oklahoma A & M and Colorado.
 Temple won that tournament.

 Return to top.